 - Then practice of polygamy deteriorated the status of woman and in the medieval period, the practices of purda system, dowry and sati came into being.

 - With the passage of time, the status of woman was lowered.
 After the advancements made in relevant science and technology, it led to the misuse by practicing female foeticide on a large scale.
 This has led to a drop in the female ratio.
 According to the census 2001, the sex ratio in India is 927 females to 1,000 males.
-And then dowry have become common and started Female infanticide practices in few areas.
+And then dowry has become common and started Female infanticide practices in few areas.

 - In many parts of India, women are viewed as an economic liability despite contribution in several ways to our society and economy.
 The crime graph against women is increasing at an alarming rate.
 The condition of an Indian widow is quite deplorable.